-No wonder we have few investors in Brazil.
-Financial education is still a rare topic in families and schools – something that, fortunately, has improved in recent years.
-Be part of this change!
-View financial education as an essential learning that your child should take into adulthood.
+For some reason, financial education is still a rare topic in families and schools – something that, fortunately, has improved in recent years.
+I think we need to view financial education as an essential learning that your child should take into adulthood.

 One way to make money less abstract (or demonstrate that a credit card is also finite money) is to include the child in some simple financial decisions.
 For example: set a budget for shopping at the market and ask for help in deciding which items to take, making it clear that it is not possible to exceed the defined limit.